-Balfour Castle, a spectacular exclusive use venue, dominates the south west end of the island of Shapinsay.
+Balfour Castle dominates the south west end of the island of Shapinsay.
 It stands proudly in front of a belt of woodland close to the shore, and is the first and last that visitors see of Shapinsay on the short ferry crossing from Kirkwall.
 Balfour Castle's location is so prominent that it is clearly visible from the top of the tower of St Magnus Cathedral in Kirkwall.

 Outwith the castle itself are its large grounds.
 These extend to the shore of the island to the south and west, and into the large wooded area to the north.
 In the heart of the woods is Balfour Castle's two acres of walled gardens.
 A short walk to the east is the village of Balfour and the terminus for the ferry service to Kirkwall.
 En route you pass the old gatehouse of the castle, now the village pub, aptly called The Gatehouse.

 The story of Balfour Castle dates back to 1782 when Thomas Balfour purchased the estate of Sound, and had a house called Cliffdale built on it.
 In 1846 the estate passed to his grandson, David Balfour.
 The following year David Balfour engaged the Edinburgh architect David Bryce, and the building of Balfour Castle began.
 It was finished in 1848.

 Much of the original house still exists within the structure of the castle, but Bryce sandwiched it between a service wing to the north and the imposing three story (plus towers, turrets etc) stack of public rooms now forming the south side of the castle overlooking the sea.

 The end result is what is sometimes called a "calendar house".
 Balfour Castle is said to incorporate 7 turrets, 12 exterior doors, 52 rooms, and 365 panes of glass.